jborean93/ansibug/README.md

 There are 3 components to the debug process:

 1. Client - the software that exposes the debugger UI, e.g. VSCode
-1. DA Server - the broker between the client and debugee, e.g. `ansibug`
+1. DA Server - the broker between the client and debuggee, e.g. `ansibug`
 1. Debuggee - the software to be debugged, e.g. `ansible-playbook`

 The communication between the client and the DA Server is done through process stdio.